Solid carbide drills

 In the video you can see some examples of the use of solid carbide drills for drilling flat steel and sheet metal.
 The Kaltenbach KF2506 and Voortman V320 flat steel drilling units or sheet metal processing centers shown in the video have the appropriate stability and correspondingly high drive power with high drill speed, high feed rate and torque.
 Only with these high-performance drilling units can the drilling performance of the solid carbide drills also be exploited economically.

-Where are the limits of carbide drills?
+What are the limits of solid carbide drills?